Last Updated: 9/13/23 | September 13th, 2023

 But they are still cheap!

 I’ve been visiting Mexico City for a decade and have stayed in dozens upon dozens of places.
 There are a lot of things to consider when selecting a hostel.
-The top four when picking the best hostel in Mexico City are:

 To help you plan your trip, here is my list of the hostels in Mexico City that I like the most.
 If you don’t want to read the longer list below, the following hostels are the best in each category: